adtyarizkii/adtyarizkii/README.md

 ---

-### :writing_hand: Posts :
+### :writing_hand: ✨ *_Special Info:_* ✨

-- <span style="font-color:blue;cursor:pointer;">Best programming language with biggest salary in the world!</span>
+Something big is coming...

 <!--
-**adtyarizkii/adtyarizkii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to be a professional Fullstack developer
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any industry
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...